AcademySoftwareFoundation/aswf-docker/README.md

 ```

 ### Images
-Images can be build with recent Docker versions but do not require
+Images can be built with recent Docker versions but do not require
 [buildx](https://docs.docker.com/buildx/working-with-buildx/) but it is
 recommended to speed up large builds.